swaptacular/swpt_accounts/protocol.rst

    delays).

-3. In the case of lost messages, or even a complete database loss on the client’s side, eventually, creditors should be able to synchronize their state with the server, without losing money (obviously some data may have been lost).
+3. In the case of lost messages, or even a complete database loss on the client’s side, eventually, the client should be able to synchronize its state with the server, without losing money (obviously some data may have been lost).

 4. The protocol is generic enough to support different "backend"